anuraag-k/PerformanceTestAction/README.md

 ### `workspace`

-**Required** Complete path to Eclipse workspace.
+**Required** Complete path to Eclipse workspace, required if configFile is not specified.

 ### `project`

-**Required** The name of the project containing the test.
+**Required** The name of the project containing the test, required if configFile is not specified.

 ### `suite`

 **Required** Specify the relative path from the project to the test including the file name of the test.
-A test can be WebUI test, Compound test, Performance schedule or Accelerated Functional Test (AFT) suite.
-The test suite name must contain the file extension when it is an AFT suite.
-To run multiple tests from the same project sequentially, you must separate the tests by a colon (:).
-If you provide multiple tests, you cannot include an AFT suite along with it.
+A test can be a Performance test, Schedule, or Compound test and required if configFile is not specified.

 ### `imShared`